Honest Definition of Our Parental Fear

 I have a child with ADHD.
 He is obsessed with screens.
 These are our fears as his parents.
-Everything that follows is driven by our personal parental pain.
+Everything that I write about is driven by personal parental pain.

 This article addresses both the Problem and the Solutions – our goal is to equip parents with actionable strategies.